 Determination of the conversion factor from machine units to real space units:

-Measure the width of the shadow cast by the rod on the bubble sheet.
+Measure the width of the shadow cast by the rod on the bubble sheet (see figure 2(A) for reference).
 Take this measurement right at the rod to avoid distortion with distance.
 This is the diameter of the rod in machine units, Di (points or pixels, depending on format)

 Use the following equation to determine the conversion factor from machine units to real world units: